JustinGov/FYPProj/WeatherApp/README.md

 1) docker exec -it (spark Container ID) bash

-2) inside bash use spark-bash
+2) inside bash use spark-shell

 **Load Data from HDFS**